SamMayWork/chiron-parser/README.md

 ---
 ## Sharing the JSON with Students

-Students do _not_ need to have this tool installed, they only require the client container (more information available [here]()).
+Students do _not_ need to have this tool installed, they only require the client container (more information available [here](https://github.com/SamMayWork/chiron-client/blob/main/README.md)).
 To share the content created here, the compiled JSON file must be uploaded somewhere accessible over the public internet without authentication.

-The easiest way to share the compiled file is using [PasteBin](https://pastebin.com/) as this makes the file publically accessible without any required authentication.
+The easiest way to share the compiled file is using [GitHub Gists](https://gist.github.com/) as this makes the file publiclly accessible without any required authentication.
+Create a 'secret' gist to share the content and then give the url (without the preceeding `https://`) to the student who will then be able to load the content.